How a Labor Matrix Can Boost Your Shop's Profitability

 These aren't new, but the scale and speed of recent tariff changes are.
 We’ve seen rates jump from 3% to 80% on some items.
 That’s not a minor adjustment—that’s a margin killer if you’re not prepared.

-Eat the cost and let your margins suffer.
+Eat the cost and take the hit to your margins

-Pass the cost to your customer, risking price sensitivity or loss of sales.
+Pass the cost to the customer, which can lead to price resistance or lost business

 If you haven’t already implemented a parts pricing matrix, it’s time.